 The creative, advancing pattern still takes work

 Focusing on what you want to create doesn’t magically produce abundance, despite what you may have heard.
-You need to be willing to do what it takes to create what you want.
+You still need to do what it takes to create what you want.

 When it comes to self-employment, that means learning how to market and sell and then doing that consistently.
 It means choosing to be an authentic and effective advocate for your work in the world.

-Sometimes it means doing things that aren’t comfortable.
-But you’re willing to do them for the sake of what you are creating.
+Sometimes it means taking a risk, doing things that aren’t comfortable, but you do them for the sake of what you are creating.
 That has an entirely different energy than doing them to get rid of anxiety.

 Sh*t still happens

 The creative, advancing pattern isn’t all sweetness and light.
 Sh*t still happens.
 You have bad days.
 Your best efforts fail to produce results.
-But because you are focused on what you are creating, you regroup and learn from experience.
+But when you focus on the outcome you are creating, you regroup and learn from experience.
 Frustration is short-lived as you orient yourself to what you can do to get from where you are to where you want to be.

-The missing link for a lot of people is a realistic and grounded system for making a profit from heart-centered work.
-That’s what you’ll get in the Profit Alchemy program.
+Because support is critical for self-employment success, I’ve created a realistic and grounded system for making a profit from heart-centered work.
+It’s called Profit Alchemy.